Chester County Domestic Violence Lawyer

 • Helping you understand the impact of any plea bargain on the table

-• Defending your rights before a judge and jury
+• Defending your rights before a judge or jury

-An experienced Chester County criminal defense attorney can make a world of difference in your case.
-Call our offices to speak with an experienced attorney today to learn more about your legal options.
+Having an experienced Chester County Criminal Defense Attorney can make a world of difference in your case.
+Call our office to speak with Mike DiCindio and begin to explore your legal options.

 Overview of Domestic Violence Laws in Pennsylvania